lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-11-02-Why-not-dependent.md

 I paid a number of visits to Chalmers University in Gothenburg to learn about Martin-Löf type theory.
-I was particularly impressed by its promise of a systematic and formal approach to program synthesis, and had already encountered [intuitionism]({% post_url 2021-11-24-Intuitionism %}) through a course on the philosophy of mathematics at Stanford University.
+I was particularly impressed by its promise of a systematic and formal approach to program synthesis.
+I had already encountered [intuitionism]({% post_url 2021-11-24-Intuitionism %})
+through a course on the philosophy of mathematics at Stanford University, as I recall taught by [Ian Hacking](https://www.pet.cam.ac.uk/news/professor-ian-macdougall-hacking-1936-2023).
 The "rightness" of Martin-Löf type theory was obvious, because it directly embodied the principles of intuition truth as outlined by Heyting: for example, that